-Senator DOUGLAS.
+Senator Douglas.
 The Senator from Indiana has an amendment.

-Mr. SURREY.
-It is our thought that since the matter only affects fiscal years 1968 and 1969, there is plenty of opportunity for the Congress to consider what would be an appropriate disposition with respect to these points, as study is made of each program.
+Mr. Surrey.
+It is our thought that since the matter only affects fiscal years 1968 and 1969, there is plenty of opportunity for the Congress to consider what would be an appropriate disposition with matters.